MIRALab-USTC/VCells/README.md

 ### VCellsCpp
 We use CMake in our project, so you have to generate makefile with CMake and then build target with makefile.

+#### OpenCV
+We use [OpenCV](https://opencv.org/) in our project.
+So, you should build and install OpenCV on your machine.
+You can also download a release of VCellsCpp on our [Release Page](https://github.com/MIRALab-USTC/VCells/releases).

 #### Generate makefile
 ```
 cd VCellsCpp